-Further information on the progress of this proposed Measure is available from the Proposed NHS Redress (Wales) Measure 2007 website.
+Further information on the progress of this proposed Measure is available from the Proposed NHS Redress (Wales) Measure 2007 web page.

-5.2 The Draft Learner Travel (Wales) Measure
+5.2 The draft Proposed Learner Travel (Wales) Measure

-The Draft Learner Travel (Wales) Measure ('the Draft Measure') has been published by the Welsh Assembly Government as a consultation draft9.
+The draft Proposed Learner Travel (Wales) Measure ('the Draft Measure') has been published by the Welsh Assembly Government as a consultation draft14.
 The Enterprise and Learning Committee of the National Assembly for Wales has taken evidence on specific elements of the Measure with a view to contributing to the Government's consultation on the draft.